-As fashionable as it is to transform gender roles in the US, this fact remains unchanged: no one can be at his/her best against nature.
-Frankly, a woman is too feminine to be a leader.
-She simply cannot be as masculine as the leader must be, and function as a man must function to a woman, regardless of how technically adequate she can lead.
-Likewise, a man is too masculine to be a follower.
-He simply cannot be as feminine as the follower must be, and function as a woman must function to a man, regardless of how technically adequate he cam follow.
+As fashionable as it is to transform gender roles in the US, this fact remains unchanged: nobody can be at his/her best against nature.
+Frankly, a woman is too soft, light and weak to be the leader.
+She simply cannot be as strong and reliable as the leader must be and function as a man must function to a woman regardless of how technically knowledgeable she is on leading.
+Likewise, a man is too heavy and robust to be the follower.
+He simply cannot be as flexible and light as the follower must be and function as a woman must function to a man regardless of how technically knowledgeable he is on following.
 Tango is not just lead and follow.
 It is the interaction between the opposite sexes.
-Without masculinity and femininity, tango loses its splendor.
-(See The Gender Expression in Tango.)
+Without masculinity and femininity, tango loses its beauty, charm and attraction.

 So, what are the roles of men and women in tango and how different these roles are?

 Men in general are physically taller, heavier, stronger and more dependable than women.
 They also have a psyche different from that of women due to men's hunting nature formed in the millions of years of human evolution through natural selection, such as their need for taking initiatives, subduing, conquering, keeping under control, and protecting their loved ones, etc. Naturally, men assume the masculine role in tango as they do in life.
 The following are the functions of men's role in tango.

 1. Leading the woman.
 For the couple to dance in unison and harmony, their actions must agree.
 For that to happen, only one of them must take the lead and the other must follow.
 In tango, the man leads the woman.
 He does so not by using force, but by showing an intention with his torso of how he wants her to move, which she in his embrace can feel.
 He then matches her response to complete the lead.